misterpuffin/Saladbowl-Game/README.md

   - In-game option to draw (instead of charades) - this allows the game to be played using only the website
   - Game options to rejoin the same room after a game.
 (EASY)
   - Allow for "free-for-all" game option (keep track of individual player's score)
+  - Bug fixing for when players leave the game, rejoin if disconnected.

+ Screenshots: